Doncaster College: Development in the 2000s

+In the 2000s, Doncaster College underwent a major development as part of the "Doncaster Education City" project, which had the ultimate ambition of creating "University College, Doncaster" by 2009, followed by a "University of Doncaster" by 2012.

+In 2004, as a first stage in this process, Doncaster College designated its High Melton campus as the "University Centre".
+The purpose of the University Centre was to build on the College's existing record of higher education provision by providing a wider range of qualifications at Level 4 and above in the Regulated Qualifications Framework, with support and accreditation from the University of Hull.

-After three years of planning, college managers were given the go-ahead by Doncaster Metropolitan Borough Council to build a campus on the town's waterfront.
+In September 2006, following years of planning and construction work, the College opened a new £65-million campus on the town's waterfront, The Hub.

-The Hub, located on Chappell Drive, officially opened in September 2006.
 At the same time, the Church View and Waterdale campuses were closed to the public.

-University Centre Doncaster

-2004 saw Doncaster College establish its University Centre at the High Melton campus in partnership with the University of Hull.
-This is regarded as the first step toward a University of Doncaster.

-A planned "Review of College Higher Education" was conducted by the Quality Assurance Agency for Higher Education (QAA) on 30 April–2 May 2013.

-In 2017, the High Melton campus closure was announced with most services and delivery relocated to The Hub campus.
+In 2017, the closure of the High Melton campus was announced, and the University Centre was relocated to The Hub.

 DN Colleges Group

 On 1 November 2017, Doncaster College merged with Scunthorpe-based North Lindsey College, creating the DN Colleges Group.